 6 Traits of a Rebel Leader

 In preparation to assume new duties this summer, this is the simply complex guidance I would most like to pass to my new organization.
-Be a rebel that drives revolutionary change, not evolutionary progress.
+Be a rebel leader that drives revolutionary change, not evolutionary progress.
 As a senior military leader this may strike you as odd.
 In traditional thought, the military epitomizes structure and repetition in maintaining the status quo.
 But this can remain no more in today’s military than in your business.
 To remain successful, we must strive for positive improvement and a revolution of our processes to become efficiently effective in everything our organizations and we do.

 As a military professional, my thoughts always begin with established doctrine.
 In this case, Air Force Doctrine Document 1-1, Leadership and Force Development, provides key guidance as the basis for fulfilling leadership responsibilities with three simple words: “make things better.”
 This statement is extremely simple in text, but complex in depth…simply complex.
 ‘Make things better’ encompasses the ultimate goal of any leader…improvement.
 In order to improve, you must step outside the status quo.
 For many years, the buzzwords were “think outside the box.”
 Well, that is not what we need to do…we need to think inside the box to make fundamental changes of our processes and methods.

-The first step outside the status quo is to break the old definition of rebel.
+The first step outside the status quo is to break the old definition of rebel leader.
 The order to “Be a Rebel” does not give you cart blanch to be disrespectful or neglect your duties but directly the opposite.
-A Rebel is any person who resists current controls and tradition.
+A Rebel leader is any person who resists current controls and tradition.
 It is rebellion through heretical motivation, which is characterized by and departs from established beliefs and standards.

 1. Demand Positive Change